-However, this has been an issue in many other countries, where same-sex marriage is allowed, but the child would only have on a legal parent.
-The partner would have to ‘adopt’ the child through court.
+Co-mothering has been an issue in many other countries where same-sex marriage is allowed, but the child would only have on a legal parent.
+The partner would have to ‘adopt’ the child through the court.
 Since 2014, it was possible for co-mothers to both becoming the legal parent.
 This means that if a woman is married to another woman, they will automatically have joint responsibility for that child, so long as there is no legal father.
 This is possible when the child was the result of a sperm donor who is not wanting to bring up the child.
 These conditions must be met for this to happen:

-- You are married or a registered partner to the mother
+- You are married or a registered partner to the mother.

-- Once the birth is registered officially, a declaration needs to be sent from the Artificial Fertilisation Donor Information Office directly to the Registrar, to let them know that it was a sperm donation (who does not want to be the father)
+- Once the birth is registered officially, a declaration needs to be sent from the Artificial Fertilisation Donor Information Office directly to the Registrar, to let them know that it was a sperm donation (who does not want to be the father).

 Becoming a legal parent through acknowledgement

-The only exception to this is if the sperm donor acknowledges the child before the birth.
+The only exception to this is if the sperm donor acknowledges the child before birth.
 This means that the co-mother will not have parental responsibility.
 However, if this happens after the birth, then he will not automatically acquire parental responsibility, so you will have more rights to co-mother.
 It’s important to be in discussion with the donor to prevent any of these issues happening, as it can start to get extremely complicated and messy.

 Male couples and parental rights in the Netherlands

-However, currently for two males, the adoption route still applies.
+Currently, for two males, the adoption route still applies.
 This means that if the child is theirs, but the other partner is not, then that partner would have to submit an application to a family court.
 If the child is not theirs biologically speaking, then both of them would have to apply to get joint responsibility.
 After that, they will be legally responsible for the child.

 Same-sex couples acquiring guardianship in the Netherlands

 It’s possible to get guardianship, other than parental responsibility for same-sex couples in the Netherlands.
 This means that although you may not be the parent, you are responsible for that child (as a guardian).
 You basically take over the rule of a parent, without actually being the parent.
-This is the same process as if you were going through any other sort of guardianship and it is completely possible if you are a same-sex couple (this will not affect anything).
+It’s the same process as if you were going through any other sort of guardianship and it is completely possible if you are a same-sex couple (this will not affect anything).
 So going down the guardianship route should be as easy for you as it is for anyone else.

 Have we missed anything?
 Do you have any experiences that you’d like to share with us?
 Let us know in the comments.
-Don’t forget to join our DutchReview Facebook group while you’re here too!
-There’s plenty more Dutch stuff where that came from. 😉